mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

 As an example, we can prompt GPT-3 to do sentiment analysis:
 {% include gallery id="icl" type="center" layout="center" caption="An instance of few-shot ICL with GPT-3.
 Model completion is highlighted in blue." %}

-In the above prompt, we provide GPT-3 with 3 examples (3-shot) and ask it to analyze the sentiment of the last input.
+In the above prompt, we provide GPT-3 with examples (3-shot) and ask it to classify the sentiment of the last input.
 The model recognizes the distribution of the inputs (restaurant reviews), the label space ("Positive" or "Negative"), and the nature of the task.
 It correctly completes the sequence with label "Negative".